tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/4_Deliveries completed in under 48 hours.md

 *   2166 orders were delivered above the average delivery time of 96 hours, with an average delivery time of 129 hours (or 5.4 days).
 *   It is recommended to investigate the operational processes for the 2166 orders with delivery times exceeding the average to identify areas for improvement and reduce delivery times.

-## Extra Queries for more Business Context
+## Extra Queries for more Insghts and Business Context
   * Calculate the delivery Average time for the period.
   * Calculate the count of delivered orderes above the average.
 ```sql